Postgraduate Programme by Research (PhD)

 *In cases where distance prohibits a face to face interview, an interview may be held on Zoom/MS Teams

-There are a number of Postgraduate research student funding schemes operated by the College and external funding agencies.
+There are a number of Postgraduate research student funding schemes operated by the College and other (external) funding opportunities.
 After the first year some postgraduates can earn a modest amount by undertaking part-time teaching or demonstrating in the School or elsewhere in the College.
 Some staff may be able to provide support from their own research grants or from other sources.

 All applicants to the PhD programme in Trinity College Dublin must submit a research proposal as part of the application process.
 This proposal serves a number of functions: